Frustrated Ising model on the honeycomb lattice: Metastability and universality: Results

 \subsection{Finite-size scaling analysis}

-We now turn to studying the critical behavior of the ferromagnetic ordering by means of a finite-size scaling (FSS) analysis~\cite{Binder1979} for $\rv=-0.21$, $-0.22$, and $-0.23$.
+We now turn to studying the critical behavior of the ferromagnetic ordering by means of an FSS analysis~\cite{Binder1979} for $\rv=-0.21$, $-0.22$, and $-0.23$.
 All simulations for $L=12$, $16$, $24$, $32$, $48$, $64$, $88$, and $128$ were carried out using rejection-free PA with the adaptive sweep schedule.